ahmedmagdy99101/flutter-helper/README.md

 **Path:** `tools/`

-* Scripts for auto-generating TOC
+- Scripts to auto-generate TOC
-* Folder cleanup utilities
+- Folder cleanup utilities
-* Documentation build pipelines
+- Documentation build pipelines

 ---

 ## Contributing

 1. Fork this repository
-2. Create a new branch for your feature or fix
+2. Create a feature/fix branch
-3. Add your changes and update the relevant `.md` file(s)
+3. Update the relevant folder and `.md` file(s)
-4. Submit a pull request with a clear description
+4. Open a pull request with a clear description

 ---

 ## License

 MIT
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.